Missions exist because worship doesn't

 This mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series published in Engage, a monthly online magazine.
 That series explores what the Bible says about missions.

 The primary goal of world evangelism efforts is not merely to convince non-Christians of their wrong beliefs.
-Rather, the goal of world evangelism is to call all people to worship the one true God.
+The goal of world evangelism efforts is to call all people to worship the one true God.
 Psalm 48:10 is a vision and a declaration of God's will for all people to praise and honor Him to the ends of the earth.
 Sadly, two-thirds of the people in the world today embrace religions other than Christianity.
 Many cultural groups still do not have viable church-planting movements in their midst.
-Believers must focus on proclaiming God's grace and mighty deeds to all nations, inviting them to fall in worship before Him.
-The ultimate goal is to see God praised and worshiped worldwide in ways that fulfill the vision of Psalm 48:10.
+Believers must focus on proclaiming God's grace and mighty deeds to all nations, inviting them to fall down in worship before Him.
+The ultimate objective is to see God praised and worshiped worldwide in ways that fulfill the vision of Psalm 48:10.